lriobo/ADMeth/README.md

 # ADMeth

-**ADMeth** is a pipeline for classification of methylation data coming from whole-blood samples based on an AI-driven anomaly detection pipeline.
+**ADMeth** is a pipeline for classification of Illumina methylation arrays datasets (450k or EPIC) coming from whole-blood samples based on an AI-driven anomaly detection pipeline.
+Our workflow automatically extract a feature for each one of the 320,000 selected probes based on its anomaly levels and performs a binary classification task.
+Graphs, figures and functional and statistical analysis are also included.

 ---